NextCapital/nextcapital-client-demo/README.md

 To make exploring the API Client easier, we've exposed the API client as `NCApi` and [lodash](https://lodash.com/docs/4.17.15) as `_` on `window`.
 You can easily play with the API via the command line with developer tools.

-See the "Important Notes" section below for some additional disclaimers.
+See the "Important Notes" section above for some additional disclaimers.
 We do not expect to provide raw API access at launch (instead providing indirect access), but may provide raw access down the road.

 ## NOTICE